krivenko/ezARPACK/doc/guide/symmetric.rst

      std::cout << "Number of Lanczos update iterations: " << stats.n_iter
                << std::endl;
-     std::cout << "Number of 'converged' Ritz values: " << stats.n_converged
-               << std::endl;
      std::cout << "Total number of O*x operations: " << stats.n_op_x_operations
                << std::endl;
      std::cout << "Total number of B*x operations: " << stats.n_b_x_operations
                << std::endl;
      std::cout << "Total number of steps of re-orthogonalization: "
                << stats.n_reorth_steps << std::endl;

-   If a diagonalization run has ended prematurely (for example, when the maximum number of iterations has been reached), then it may still be possible to extract the first ``stats.n_converged`` eigenpairs.